-- NEW: The move appears intended to emphasize Kim's position of power, analyst says
+- The move appears intended to emphasize Kim's position of power, analyst says

 - He is already known as the supreme commander of the army

 - The regime has recently announced a number of changes to the military's top ranks

 - It has removed the former army chief from all his posts citing "illness"